probmods/probmods2/solutions/social-cognition.md

 In this case, it doesn't matter whether Alice switches.
 *A priori*, all doors are equally likely to be the prize door.
-Monty has eliminated one, but there's no reason to favor either of the other two.
+Monty has eliminated one of the non-prize doors, but there's no reason to favor either of the other two.

 ### Exercise 2.2